jbjhjm/jmidiosctrigger/README.md

-# JMidiTrigger
+# JMidiOscTrigger

-JMidiTrigger is a midi-processing VST that sends OSC commands according to definitions read from a XML file.
+JMidiOscTrigger is a midi-processing VST that sends OSC commands according to definitions read from a XML file.

 ## Installation